 - 1/2 cup ice cold water

-- Preheat oven to 415 degrees F. Toss carrots with some olive oil, salt, and pepper.
+- Preheat oven to 415 degrees F. Toss carrots and garlic with some olive oil, salt, and pepper.
 Place them on a baking sheet and roast for 30-35 minutes, or until fork tender.
 Let them cool for 10-15 minutes.

 - Add the roasted carrots, along with the chickpeas, tahini, lemon juice, 1/4 cup olive oil, salt, a pinch of red chili flakes and za’atar seasoning to a food processor or a high speed blender and mix.